ywkim0909/Exophytic-Cyst-Segmentation/README.md

 ExoCystSegNet was tested on PyTorch versions from 1.7 to 1.11 (latest version as of Apr 25, 2022).
 ## PyTorch (GPU)
-You can ignore this step if you already have PyTorch with CUDA available (version >= 1.7).
+You can skip this step if you already have PyTorch with CUDA available (version >= 1.7).

     >> conda create -n [virtual_env_name] python=3.8.5
     >> conda activate [virtual_env_name]
     >> conda install pytorch==1.8.0 torchvision==0.9.0 torchaudio==0.8.0 cudatoolkit=[your_CUDA_version] -c pytorch -c conda-forge
 ## PyTorch (CPU)
-You can ignore this step if you already have PyTorch with CPU (version >= 1.7).
+You can skip this step if you already have PyTorch with CPU (version >= 1.7).

     >> conda create -n [virtual_env_name] python=3.8.5